Joponpin2000/krypt/README.md

-# Sample Hardhat Project
+# KRYPT - BLOCKCHAIN SMART CONTRACT

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic blockchain use case built with solidity.
+It comes with a Transactions contract, a test for that contract (in-progress), and a script that deploys that contract.

 Try running some of the following tasks: